 Proposal: These laws restrict flexibility in the design of academic calendars to fit the instructional needs of the school district.
-The flexibility to begin instruction earlier in August (no earlier the third Monday in August) will enable the district to develop a calendar that best meets the needs of the students in Tornillo ISD.
-An earlier start date allows a better balance between semesters, more instructional days prior to mandatory state testing, and a school end date no later than the first Friday in June.
+The flexibility to begin instruction earlier in August (no earlier than the first Monday in August) will enable the district to develop a calendar that best meets the needs of the students in Tornillo ISD.
+An earlier start date allows a better balance between semesters, more instructional days prior to mandatory state testing, and a school end date no later than the last day in May.
 By ending earlier, TISD can support students who need remediation, as well as students who are entering college or trade school.
 An earlier school start date allows these students to register for summer classes and attend new student orientation meetings without missing instructional time.